jacksoncarl/AWS-DVA-C02-Course/AWS-Fundamentals/notes.md

   - Block Device Mapping.
 This is a configuration which links the volumes that the AMI has and how they're presented to the operating system.
 Determines which volume is a boot volume and which volume is a data volume.

 #### Connecting to EC2

+- EC2 instances can run different operating systems:
+  - They can run a distribution or a version of Linux
+  - They can also run various different versions of Windows

+- You connect to Windows instances using RDP (Remote Desktop Protocol).
+  - This runs on port 3389.

+- You connect to Linux instances using the SSH protocol.
+  - This runs on port 22.
+  - You login or authenticate to that instance using what's known as an SSH key pair.

+# Simple Storage Service (S3)

+- S3 is a global storage platform.
+  - It's global because it runs from all of the AWS regions and can be accessed from anywhere with an internet connection.
+  - It's a public service.
+  - It's regionally based because your data is stored in a specific AWS region at rest.
+Data can only leave this region if you explicitly configure it to.
+  - It's regionally resilient.
+  - It can cope with unlimited data amounts.
+  - It's designed for multi-user usage of that data.
+  - You should think of S3 as the default storage service of AWS.
+  - Accessible via UI, CLI, API, and HTTP.
+  - Great for large scale data storage, distribution or upload.
+  - It can input and/or output to many AWS products.

+### S3 Objects

+- An object in S3 is made up of two main components:
+  - An object key (e.g. Koala.jpg - think of it as a file name in the bucket)
+    - The key identifies the object in a bucket.
+  - The value of the object (e.g. the data or contents)
+    - ❗ An object can range from zero bytes to 5 terabytes in size.

+- An object also have the following properties:
+  - Version Id
+  - Metadata
+  - Access Control
+  - Subresources

+### S3 Buckets

+- Created in a specific AWS region.
+  - Data that is inside the bucket has a primary home region.
+Data will not leave this region unless configured to.
+- ❗Buckets are identified by their name and need to be globally unique.
+- Buckets can hold an unlimited number of objects.
+- Buckets have no complex structure.
+It has a flat structure (all objects are stored at the same level).
+   - When an object has a name such as `/old/Koala3.jpg`, the UI presents the object as being in a folder called `old`.
+- Bucket names need to be between 3-63 characters, all lower case and no underscores.
+  - They must start with a lowercase letter or number.
+- ❗100 bucket soft limit, 1000 bucket hard limit per account.